noam-c/EDEn/README.txt

 The EDEn source is released under the terms of the Ruby License, with the following exceptions:

-	- Code in the guichan folder or under the gcn namespace is part of the Guichan GUI library.
+	Code in the guichan folder or under the gcn namespace is part of the Guichan GUI library version 0.8.2.
 	Guichan is copyright 2004-2011 Olof Naessén and Per Larsson.
 All rights reserved.
-The Guichan source code is made available by the developers under the terms of the 3-clause BSD license.

 Art and audio assets are copyright their creators.
-Specifically:
-	- Schroeder's Failure, by Trash80, is used as a title theme
-	- Sprite artwork is from Chrono Trigger, copyright Square Enix.
-All rights reserved.
+For specific asset credits, please refer to ASSETS.txt.

 For the full text of the Ruby license in use, please refer to the LICENSE.txt file.